M-2134/CSIS3784-Project/README.md

 Due to the backend being hosted on the free version of render, the backend goes to sleep after 10 min of inactive use.

 Click on play game
-Clcik on create a new lobby
+Click on create a new lobby
 Wait 1 minute
 Refresh the page